Another global bank is leaving Guam

 Another bank with global reach is heading for the exit – out of Guam.

-ANZ announced Thursday it is in talks to sell its Guam business.
+ANZ announced Thursday in a press release that it is in talks to sell its Guam business.

-The parties who are talking to ANZ about possibly buying the bank's Guam business were not named.
+The parties talking to ANZ about possibly buying the bank's Guam business were not named.

 It turned out community banking is not working for ANZ.